2007 •Nintendo DS

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.

 RG-35XX H leaves the strongest impression when you frame it as a recommendation for buyers who want a serious all-rounder with room for tougher systems.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.